China censors ‘Minions’ movie with alternate ending - NewsBreak

 Universal Pictures, the studio that released the movie, hasn’t commented on the altered ending.

 The movie opened in July and has grossed $835 million worldwide so far.
-It grossed $3.2 million on opening day in China last Friday.Texas university offers course on Taylor Swift
+It grossed $3.2 million on opening day in China last Friday.ASU Student Discounts: Where to find and use them

 It isn’t the first time China has given an alternative ending.
 “Fight Club” came to China within the last year, and the government got rid of the skyscrapers being blown up at the end, instead saying police figured out the plot before the destruction could happen.